vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

   the exercise with an almost-closed rather than fully-closed position.

-* Left hand on 150 lb: I close and keep closed for about 10 to 25 seconds.

-  NOTE ADDED 2024-11-15: In cold weather, when my hands are cold (generally when the ambient temperature is below 16 degrees Celsius), I may sometimes not be able to fully close this hand gripper.
-In such cases, I may defer this portion of the exercise to a later part of the day when it is warmer.
-Alternatively, I may do the exercise with an almost-closed rather than fully-closed position.

-* Right hand on 100 lb: I close and keep closed for about 25 to 45 seconds; if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do more, but then I would not be able to do the 150 lb immediately aferward.
+* Right hand on 100 lb: I close and keep closed for about 20 to 45 seconds; if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do more, but then I would not be able to do the 150 lb immediately aferward.
 That's why I start with the 150 lb.

+  I used to consistently get above 25 seconds but of late (in May 2025 in India after travel-related adjustment) have been going down to about 20 seconds, and occasionally dipping even below that, though rarely below 15 seconds.

-* Left hand on 100 lb: I close and keep closed for about 20 to 35 seconds; if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
+* Left hand on 100 lb: I close and keep closed for about 15 to 35 seconds; if I were to start with the 100 lb instead of doing the 150 lb first, I would be able to do over 20 seconds, but then I would not be able to do the 150 lb immediately aferward.
 That's why I start with the 150 lb.

+  I used to consistently get aboe 20 seconds but of late (in May 2025 in India after travel-related adjustment) have been going down to about 15 seconds, and occasionally dipping even below that.

 I have generally switched away from doing multiple open/closes toward doing a close-and-hold.
 The close-and-hold is harder, but also quicker